 The importance of a healthy vestibular system

 The vestibular system is fundamental to the well-being of humans, dogs, and cats.
 It allows us to recognize where we exist in space and how we are moving.
 It helps us to make adjustments that preserve and maintain our balance and clear vision—which is why the vestibular system is vital to survival for animals in the wild.
 In domesticated pets, peripheral vestibular dysfunction often results in severe and disconcerting behavior changes.
-However, with a proper diagnosis, the safety of your home, and your care, your pet’s condition can often resolve.
+However, with a proper diagnosis, the safety of your home, and your care, the dizziness in your animal can be addressed.